 Future environmental legislation could cause additional expense, capital expenditures, restrictions, liabilities, and delays in the development of the Company's properties, the extent of which cannot be predicted.
 The Company's business may be affected by amendments or changes to environmental laws, regulations, and requirements in the host country.
 At any time, a number of draft environmental laws may be proposed.
 It is not possible to predict when or if a draft environmental bill will be enacted into law or what the final provisions of such law will be, if enacted.
 It is possible that the host country government will issue further decrees or otherwise attempt to modify existing environmental rights or other laws affecting the Company, its properties, and its ability to operate in the host country.
-Any changes to host country.
+Any changes to host country environmental law may adversely affect the Company's ability to develop and operate its properties in the host country.
 Globally, environmental legislation is evolving towards stricter standards and enforcement, more stringent environmental impact assessments of new mining projects and increasing liability exposure for companies and their directors and officers.
 There is no assurance that future environmental regulations will not adversely affect Mundoro's operations.